abhaumick/gem5-ltp/project/implementation.md

 ## Changes to `.sm`
+Forward eviction to CPU might become an issue with O3 cpu
 ### Make Trace
 - Capture manadatoryRequest Load and Store
   - place into trace (list for now?)